Doctor of Medicine: Venezuela

 The fifth and sixth years are very similar but this time they applied their previously earned clinical knowledge and skills starting to follow patients independently.
 At the end of the sixth year, they need to pass a highly supervised medical practice examination in an unserved outpatient center or specialized hospital in order to earn the degree.
 During these years, there is training at the hospital almost exclusively.
 Very few theoretical courses are meant to balance the training.
 Once completed they earn a university degree and a title granted by the Bolivarian Republic of Venezuela as "Medical Surgeon" this is considered equivalent to a M.D degree.

 There is also a five years program the "Médico Integral Comunitario" title and degree granted by newly created universities and headed by Cuban nationals from the Cuba – Venezuela cooperation agreements.
 This program has been subject of controversy in the country over the legitimacy of the Cuban doctors' licensure for teaching and practice medicine.

 After graduation, recently graduated doctors acquire the right to use Dr. before their names but still must follow a one-year exercise in the countryside or a two years training in a specialized hospital.
 So that, They can be enabled to practice medicine with a full license in Venezuela and the right to work as a medical doctor, generally as a general practitioner (Artículo 8).
 That is the point from which they also start getting paid.

-They can follow specialized studies which usually last between three or five years depending on specialization and furthermore a Doctorate degree for relevant research and a thesis, which usually take three or more years.
+They can follow specialized studies which usually last between three or five years depending on specialization and a doctorate for relevant research and a thesis, which usually take three or more years.